Who are the Palestinian prisoners Israel released on Friday?

 - Rawan Nafez Mohammad Abu Matar from Ramallah

-- Marah Joudat Moussa Bakir from Jerusalem
+- Marah Joudat Moussa Bakeer from Jerusalem

 - Malak Mohammad Yousef Suleiman from Jerusalem

-- Amani Khaled Nu’man Hashem from Jerusalem
+- Amani Khaled Nu’man Hasheem from Jerusalem

 - Nihaya Khader Hussein Sawan from Jerusalem

-- Fayrouz Fayez Mahmoud Al-Baw from Jerusalem
+- Fayrouz Fayez Mahmoud al-Baw from Jerusalem

 - Tahreer Adnan Mohammad Abu Suriya from Nablus

-- Falisteen Fareed Abdul Latif Najm from Nablus
+- Falasteen Fareed Abdul Latif Najm from Nablus

 - Walaa Khaled Fawzi Tanja from Tulkarem